georgik/esp32-sdl3-control-panel/README.md

-# Control Panle for ESP32-S3-BOX-3 and P4 based on
+# Control Panel for ESP32-S3-BOX-3 and P4 based on

 ## Requirements